wlswotmd/gef/QEMU-USER-SUPPORTED-ARCH.md

 * OpenRISC 1000 (OR1K)
     * toolchain: `openrisc--glibc--stable-2022.08-1` from https://toolchains.bootlin.com/
     * qemu: `qemu-or1k` via apt.
-    * gdb: build from latest source with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
+    * gdb: build from latest source of official gdb with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
 * NiosII
     * toolchain: `nios2--glibc--stable-2022.08-1` from https://toolchains.bootlin.com/
     * qemu: `qemu-nios2` via apt.
-    * gdb: build from latest source with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
+    * gdb: build from latest source of official gdb with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
 * MicroBlaze
     * toolchain: `microblazebe--glibc--stable-2022.08-1` from https://toolchains.bootlin.com/
     * qemu: `qemu-microblaze` via apt.
-    * gdb: build from latest source with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
+    * gdb: build from latest source of official gdb with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
 * Xtensa
     * toolchain: `xtensa-lx60--uclibc--stable-2022.08-1` from https://toolchains.bootlin.com/
         * Because the toolchain obtained with apt seems to be broken since the C header is unavailable.